 While one could suspect that agreeing on a shared, new mount would not have gone smoothly (think of the hassle international standardization bodies face on a daily basis), there were also purely economic reasons why this did not happen.

 Assume you are a camera maker, who not only wants to sell cameras, but also lenses.
 Given how easy the M42 mount was to utilise, the camera maker often ended up selling only the camera body (and maybe a kit lens), where after the camera owners would satisfy their need for further lenses by buying lenses from competitors or third party lens makers.

-Assume further that you (a camera maker) have on the drawing board a new type of camera which will be attractive to potential customers.
+Assume further that you (a camera maker) have on the drawing board a new type of camera that will be attractive to potential customers.
 By launching a new lens mount for such a camera (and a set of compatible lenses), you can – at least momentarily own the market for lenses to go with your camera as well.